Ztirom45/MazeRobot/README.md

 - wall follower
 - turn 90° if a wall is in front
 - turn with gyro
-- modulare plate
+- modular plate

 ## used parts
-- Me 3axis gyro
+- Me 3-Axis Gyro
 - Me Ultrasonic Sensor
 - HC-SR04 Ultrasonic Sensor
 - 4x gear motors
 - Arduino Duemilove
 - L298N Dual Motor Driver
-- a lot of Tape!!!
+- a lot of tape!!!
-- 3d printed part (see 3dfiles)
+- 3D printed parts (see 3dfiles)
-- Some MakeBlock Aluminium parts
+- Some MakeBlock aluminium parts
-- Akku box
+- battery box

-### The plate can mount these Microcontrolers:
+### These Microcontrolers can be mounted on the plate:
-- a Ardino Duemilove
+- Arduino Duemilove
-- a Raspberry pi4
+- Raspberry pi4
-- a Raspberry Pi with the Miuzei Raspberry Pi 4 Case
+- Raspberry Pi with the Miuzei Raspberry Pi 4 Case
 - every microcontroller put in a breaadboard